dh-199-the-shape-of-roman-history/Roman-Funeral-and-Family/README.md

 ### Family Trees
 (Subfolder: Family Trees)

 This set of visualizations shows each person in the database within their family tree, using D3.js.
 As with the Unity, there are 3 levels of certainty - each Unity funeral in each model is associated with a tree.
+Mousing over a node gives information, and clicking opens the DPRR page for that person.
+Each node is represented by an icon that shows the person's political position and how they would appear in the funeral procession.

 Pipeline:
 * Generate the CSV files from the DPRR backend.